 Legal times to hunt small game are one-half hour before sunrise to sunset.
 An exception is made for furbearers, which can be hunted from one-half hour before sunrise to one-half hour after sunset.

 The sunrise/sunset chart below lists time in Denver.
 Subtract 1 minute from opening and closing time for each 12.5 miles east of Denver.
 Add 1 minute to opening and closing time for each 12.5 miles west of Denver.
-(These changes assume that each degree of longitude equals 50 miles and a change of 1 degree of longitude equals a 4-minute change in sunrise and sunset times.) longitude equals a 4-minute change in sunrise and sunset times.)
+(These changes assume that each degree of longitude equals 50 miles and a change of 1 degree of longitude equals a 4-minute change in sunrise and sunset times.)

-2015 SUNRISE/SUNSET TABLE (DENVER)
+2016 SUNRISE/SUNSET TABLE (DENVER)